Why should I take this course?

 There is no course fee for UofM and Non-UofM students participating on a Learning Abroad Center Program.

-For students participating on an Affiliate program (Arcadia, CET, IES, IFSA, etc..) the course fee is $200 if you register by the deadline.
-Late registration will be considered on a case by case basis with a course fee of $503.00 (one-credit undergraduate tuition).
+For students participating on an Affiliate (Arcadia, CET, IES, IFSA, etc..) or Carlson Global Institute program the course fee is $200 if you register by 21 days prior to your program start date.
+Late registration will be considered on a case by case basis with a course fee of $520.50 (one-credit undergraduate tuition).
 Non-resident students pay the same rate as residents.

 Who is my instructor?